 Feed the rope through the rap anchor as for a normal rap.

-Tie each strand of rope into the lockers with a clove hitch.
+Tie one strand of rope into the locker with a clove hitch.
+(Or, use two lockers on two bolts as shown below)

-You now have two fixed single lines, allowing one of two things: one climber can rap at a time while another is rigging their rope (I call this being in the "on deck circle" like in baseball) and getting ready to rap the moment the climber ahead of them is on the ground, or two climbers can rap at once on each strand of the rope.
-While this is somewhat of an unorthodox technique, this can really speed up your downward progress.
-The last climber unties the clove hitches (which are used because they are easy to untie even after being loaded), cleans the biners, and raps normally.
+You now have two fixed single lines, allowing one climber to rappel while another is rigging their rope (I call this being in the "on deck circle" like in baseball) The second person should be ready to begin at the moment the climber ahead of them is on the ground or at the next anchor.

-Be sure that all party members are comfortable rapping on a single strand of rope.
+Note: Be sure that all party members are comfortable rapping on a single strand of rope.
 If the rap rope is free hanging, and/or the rope is skinny or wet, climbers may descend faster than they are used to.
-If this happens, climbers can use some techniques for adding friction to a rappel; one of the easiest is using two biners rather than one to attach your rappel device.
+If this happens, climbers can use various techniques for adding friction to a rappel - read about a few methods at this tip.

 Another method - “pre-rig” with an extended rappel

 Another approach to expediting a group rappel is to have everyone use an extended rappel, and do what's called a “pre-rig”.
 This means that everyone in your group has their rappel device on a shoulder length runner, and they are all attached to the rope at one time.
-By extending the rappel, the climbers waiting at the top will not be jerked around when the road goes under tension.
+By extending the rappel, the climbers waiting at the top will not be yanked around when the rope is under tension.

 The number of people in your party, and the size of the ledge around the rappel anchor will dictate the method you use.
 Lots of people, and maybe a small stance?
 Use The “fix separate strands” method mentioned at the top.
 Small team, and perhaps a larger ledge around the anchor?
 Then use the pre-rig method described here.